Military Readiness: Actions Needed to Further Implement Predictive Maintenance on Weapon Systems

 Open

-The Department of the Air Force concurred with this recommendation, stating that the Air Force's Condition-Based Maintenance Plus Strategic Implementation Plan provides a predictive maintenance implementation approach, execution processes, and milestones for progress.
-When we confirm what actions the Air Force has taken in response to this recommendation, we will provide updated information.
+The Department of the Air Force concurred with this recommendation.
+As of January 2024, the Air Force stated it developing and updating policies, including updating its Condition Based Maintenance Plus Strategic Implementation Plan, to drive implementation of predictive maintenance.
+Once policies are codified, the Air Force stated weapon system program offices will develop action plans and milestones for predictive maintenance implementation.
+When we confirm the actions the Air Force has taken in response to this recommendation, we will provide updated information.

 Department of the Army The Secretary of the Army should develop a plan with specific quantifiable metrics and goals for evaluating predictive maintenance.
 (Recommendation 9)